fbpx

 Junortoun temperature and rainfall

-The mean average maximum and minimum temperatures over 12 months are 21.2 degrees and 8.1 degrees, respectively.
+The mean average maximum and minimum temperatures over 12 months are 21.2°C and 8.1°C respectively.

-The mean rainfall is 510mm and the mean number of days of rain is 70 days.
+The mean annual rainfall is 510mm and the mean annual number of days of rain is 70 days.

 Endangered species – Bibron’s Toadlet

-Bibron’s Toadlet is found in Honeyeater Bushland Reserve wetland, which overflows into Splitters Creek.
+Bibron’s Toadlet (Pseudophryne bibronii) is found in the wetland of the nearby Honeyeater Bushland Reserve, which overflows into Splitters Creek.
 An outcome of the survey will be to determine if Bibron’s Toadlet exists in the creek and to what extent.